aaravmaloo/apm/docs/guides/cloud-sync.md

 !!! success "What Is Uploaded"
     The cloud receives an **encrypted binary blob** — the same `APMVAULT` format stored on disk.
 It includes:

-    - Encrypted vault data (AES-256-GCM)
+    - Encrypted vault data (using the vault's configured AEAD cipher)
     - HMAC-SHA256 integrity signature
     - Salt and profile metadata (in the unencrypted header)